loosolab/FRED/docs/source/edit.rst

 Editing workflow
 -----------------

 When ``fred edit`` is started, the top-level sections of the metadata file are displayed as a numbered list.
-Select the section you want to edit by entering the corresponding number.
-FRED then steps through the keys within that section, showing the current value and allowing you to enter a new one.
+You can select one or more sections to edit (comma-separated).
+FRED then steps through the editable keys within each selected section.

-The same dialog options as in :doc:`generate` are available:
+The behavior depends on the type of field:

-- Press **Enter** to keep the current value unchanged.
+- **List fields** — The existing entries are displayed as numbered options.
+You can choose to edit a specific entry, remove an entry, or add a new one.
-- Type a new value to overwrite the current one.
+- **Simple fields** — A new value is prompted directly.
 - Enter ``!back`` to go back to the previous field.

-Auto-generated fields (such as condition names and sample names) are recalculated automatically when the values they depend on are changed.
+Fields marked as auto-generated (e.g. IDs, setting IDs, sample names) are skipped and cannot be modified directly.